abca32/correlation/README.md

-# correlation
+# Squirelness correlation

-Marijn Haverbeke's correlation and variations.
+Marijn Haverbeke's phi correlation and variations about squirelness.